duckdb/duckdb-web/_posts/2024-10-23-whats-new-in-the-vss-extension.md

 FROM generate_series(1, 10_000) r(i);

--- Collect the 5 closest items to each query embedding SELECT queries.id as id, list(inner_id) AS matches
+-- Collect the 5 closest items to each query embedding SELECT queries.id AS id, list(inner_id) AS matches
     FROM queries, LATERAL (
         SELECT
             items.id AS inner_id,